hwiks/MAIN/README.md

 # MAIN
-In MAIN I put a list of projects, personal reports for finished ones, concept for possible future ones, and where to find stuff
+In MAIN I put a list of projects, personal reports for finished ones, concept for possible future ones, and where to find stuff.

+## List

+- thesis
+- space fluff
+- open source